 Great Marin County Hikes – Abbotts Lagoon

-A mostly flat path, a little more than 2 miles round-trip, winds from the Abbotts Lagoon parking lot to a dune-backed Pacific Ocean beach and back.
-Amid this lush environment you’ll come across yellow bush lupine and other flora, along with quail, wild rabbits, and grazing dairy cows.
-In fall, migratory shorebirds increase the already formidable avian population, and from March through September the endangered western snowy plover nests along the coast here.
+A mostly flat path, about 2.8 miles round-trip, winds from the Abbotts Lagoon parking lot to a dune-backed Pacific Ocean beach and back.
+Amid this lush environment, you’ll come across yellow bush lupine and other flora, along with quail, wild rabbits, and grazing dairy cows.
+In fall, migratory shorebirds increase the already formidable avian population, and from March through September, the endangered western snowy plover nests along the coast here.

 Difficulty level: Easy.